 All Facebook users are monitored by thousands of brands

-by | Jan 18, 2024 | Digital Marketing, Facebook, Meta, Paid social, PPC
+Digital Marketing, Facebook, Meta, Paid social, PPC

 Facebook’s extensive monitoring and collection of user data has recently been brought to light through a study conducted by Consumer Reports.
 The study revealed that an average of 2,230 companies actively share data about each user with Facebook, with some instances of data being shared by as many as 7,000 companies.
 These statistics raise concerns about data privacy and have the potential to significantly impact the reputation of brands that utilize Facebook for advertising.